The State of Fashion: 100+ Fashion Industry Statistics (2021)

 - China and India are emerging markets in this market.
-China is expected to grow with a CAGR of 8.0% while India is expected to exhibit a 7.3% growth rate during the forecast period (Allied Market Research).
+China is expected to grow with a CAGR of 8 percent while India is expected to exhibit a 7.3 percent growth rate during the forecast period (Allied Market Research).

 - The athletic footwear US market alone generated around 19.6 billion dollars in 2017 (Revuze).

-- In the past few years, global retail sales for the apparel and footwear market reached 1.9 trillion U.S. dollars, and are expected to rise to above three trillion U.S. dollars by 2030 (Statista).
+- In 2019, worldwide retail sales for the apparel and footwear market hit $1.9 trillion USD and were projected to reach over $3 trillion USD by 2030 (Statista).

 - In 2019, the size of the footwear and apparel market in the United States was estimated to be approximately 368 billion U.S. dollars (Statista).